 Many times follow-up procedures such as replacing a tissue expander with an implant or reconstructing the nipple and the areola are needed.
 You may also choose to have additional surgery to match your natural breast to the reconstructed breast.
 A complete personalized plan will be discussed with you before your initial breast removal surgery begins.

 Each breast reconstruction surgery is based on an individual’s body and goals.
 We would be happy to schedule a consultation to answer any questions you may have and provide our recommendation on what we think is best for your situation.
-You will be well taken care of at Cosmetic Plastic Surgeons.
+You will be well taken care of at HealthPartners Plastic Surgery.
 We are confident you will be pleased with the results.